← Back

 Personally, I think the trouble when restoring is worth the simplicity when backing up.

-On that same MacBook that jumped, I was running Asahi Linux, that I was backing up to my SSD.
+On that same MacBook that jumped, I was running Asahi Linux, which I was backing up to my SSD.

 Now, I could easily dump the filesystem and get back all the data that I had on Linux, and copy it to my ThinkPad.

-I cannot say the same about the data that is on my Time Machine HDD though; I needed to jump through a few hoops to get to read the data.
+I cannot say the same about the data that is on my Time Machine HDD though; I needed to jump through a few hoops to read the data.

 Backing up Android phones